mcc-us/bookkeeping/_posts/2024-01-28-depreciation.md

 ---

-**Depreciation** is the act of reducing a fixed (long-term, non-current) asset, and expensing the asset usage over time (months to years) due to 'wear, tear and obselence'.
+**Depreciation** is the act of reducing a fixed (long-term, non-current) asset, and expensing the asset usage over time (months to years) due to 'wear, tear and obsolesce'.

 Depreciating assets has significant income and tax implications in two key ways: